Psychological vs Psychiatric Evaluation And Treatment

 Severity and type of mental health illness

 Psychiatrists often treat the most complex mental illnesses.
-These include schizophrenia, severe depression, highly irrational thoughts, and bipolar disorder, as well as conditions that are physically disabling for the patient.
-Individuals who are suicidal, whether they're having suicidal thoughts or they have attempted suicide, will also usually be treated by a psychiatrist instead of a psychologist.
+These conditions can include schizophrenia, severe depression, highly irrational thoughts, and bipolar disorder, as well as conditions that are physically disabling for the patient.
+Individuals who are suicidal, whether they're having suicidal thoughts or have attempted suicide, may also be treated by a psychiatrist instead of a psychologist.
 However, in the case of behavioral problems, mild forms of depression, anxiety, phobias, or learning difficulties, the skills of a psychologist may be the most appropriate.
+Often, individuals visit both a psychiatrist and a psychologist separately, as therapy and medication combined can be a helpful approach for severe mental illness.

 Psychological vs psychiatric evaluation and diagnosis methods that suit you

-The difference in the way that both approach treatment means that some people may be more comfortable with one than the other.
+The difference in how psychologists and psychiatrists approach treatment means that some people may be more comfortable with one than the other.
 For instance, people who are cautious about the side effects of medication or about taking medication in general may gravitate toward the services of a psychologist.
+Also, treatment by a psychotherapist is usually more time-intensive because it often requires weekly sessions, which are normally longer than those with a psychiatrist.
+Psychiatrists generally see individuals for shorter sessions on a weekly or monthly schedule to focus on medication management.

 Getty/Anchiy